 - Costs (resources and budget)

-After completing your analysis, the next step is to plan your cyber security awareness program.
+After completing your analysis, the next step is to plan your security awareness training.

 Planning allows you to anticipate and address roadblocks, stay aligned with your objectives and stick to your timelines and budget.

-In your planning phase, you work out the logistics of your program and should focus on 6 specific planning essentials:
+In your planning phase, you work out the logistics of your program and should focus on six specific planning essentials:

 - Team (who will be on your security awareness team?)